 Since launching the blog in 2009 I’ve had the pleasure of meeting a whole load of lovely people and this has led to the following work:

-- Published in a Smashing Magazine eBook, Successful Freelancing.
+- Published in the Smashing Magazine eBook, Successful Freelancing

 - Featured several times on the Boagworld Podcast

-Before this I spent almost two years at GPL as a Web Project Manager and many other years deep down in the trenches of funky digital agencies, such as Volume, Rawnet and 3seven9, as a front-end developer, managing digital accounts for the likes of Nokia and managing the delivery of web projects and applications for clients such as BBC, Dell and Oracle.
+Previously I spent almost five years at Venntro as a Development Team Manager and Digital Project Manager, plus many other years deep down in the trenches of digital agencies, such as Volume, Rawnet and 3seven9, as a front-end developer, managing digital accounts for the likes of Nokia and managing the delivery of web projects and applications for clients such as BBC, Dell and Oracle.

-Whether managing small to medium size websites, mobile apps and websites or large web applications – I’m pretty sure any web project management causes your hair to fall out.
+Whether managing small to medium size websites, mobile apps and websites or large web applications – I’m pretty sure any digital project management causes your hair to fall out.

 Want the full life story?
 If so, go make a nice cup of tea and then read the long version.

-Or take a look at some of the web projects I’ve worked on.
+Or take a look at some of the digital projects I’ve worked on.